-There are many positive effects of infrared heating panels.
+There are many reasons why you should use infrared heaters at home. although it has many positive effects of infrared heating panels.
 On the one hand, the infrared heater prevents mold from forming on the walls, as it heats walls directly and keeps them dry.
 Moist cold walls are often the reason for spreading mold.
 Resulting health issues caused by mold can vary.
 They include headaches, respiratory disease, irritation of the mucous membranes and throat, joint problems, gastrointestinal problems, eczema, and laxity.
 With prolonged exposure to mold, these symptoms can become chronic.

 Since infrared heating panels don’t heat the air, the humidity remains in the room.
 Dry air in the winter can dry out the mucous membranes, making us more susceptible to viruses and bacteria.
 Did you know that actually fewer viruses survive in rooms with at least 30-40% humidity?
 Dry hot air can also make you feel sluggish and tired and is often the cause of headaches.
 Also, contact lens wearers feel more comfortable using infrared heating panels as the retina of the eye is not being dried out.

 In winter, we tend to air our homes less, since it gets cold quickly takes long and lots of energy to heat up again.
 With infrared space heater, you can ventilate rooms without having to worry that afterward, it’s as cold as a refrigerator.
 Since the air is not heated but objects, most of the heat will stay in the room.
 Those suffering from allergies feel particularly comfortable in rooms that are heated with infrared, as there is no dust circulation.
 Convection heaters constantly stir up air and dust, which can easily lead to irritation.
 If you are allergic to dust and dust mites as well as if you have eczema or atopic dermatitis this may cause discomfort.